chusta/crockpot/README.md

 - At this point, it can be passed to another system (SIEM) or analyzed (Kibana).

 #### Honeypots
-A `honeypot.template` also exists which can be used to add custom honeypots.
 - Cowrie
 - Glastopf
 - Dionaea